aiidateam/aiida-website/docs/news/posts/2020-06-04-aiida-tutorial-event.md

 We are very grateful to our sponsors for helping to make this event possible:

-The [MaX European Centre of Excellence,](http://www.max-centre.eu/) the [swissuniversities P-5 project “Materials Cloud”](https://www.materialscloud.org/swissuniversities), the [MARVEL National Centre of Competence in Research](http://nccr-marvel.ch/), the [H2020 MARKETPLACE project](https://www.the-marketplace-project.eu/), the [H2020 INTERSECT project](http://intersect-project.eu/) and the [PASC project](https://www.pasc-ch.org/) for funding.
+The [MaX European Centre of Excellence,](http://www.max-centre.eu/) the [swissuniversities P-5 project “Materials Cloud”](https://www.materialscloud.org/swissuniversities), the [MARVEL National Centre of Competence in Research](http://nccr-marvel.ch/), the [H2020 MARKETPLACE project](https://www.the-marketplace-project.eu/), the H2020 INTERSECT project the [PASC project](https://www.pasc-ch.org/) for funding.

 :::{subfigure} 2
 :layout-sm: 1